 Different levels of travel restrictions are in effect in almost all countries and include closed land borders, closed airports, medical clearance (including testing) required for entry, and internal restrictions (e.g., national or regional lockdowns or curfews) within countries.
 More than 230 countries (including the US) now require arrivals to have a recent negative COVID-19 viral test result either for entry into the country or to be exempt from quarantine or other restrictions upon arrival.
 Although antigen testing may be more readily available, only PCR test results are accepted by most countries; more than 30 countries are now accepting antigen test results as well.
 Travel recommendations range from avoiding nonessential travel to avoiding all travel to all countries.

-All nationals, residents, and foreigners aged > 2 years (regardless of vaccination status) arriving in the US from any country (except American Samoa, Guam, Northern Mariana Islands, Puerto Rico, and the US Virgin Islands) must have a negative COVID-19 viral test result or antigen test result from a test taken within the 3 calendar days prior to the day of departure; a humanitarian exemption may be granted in extremely limited circumstances.
+All nationals, residents, and foreigners older than 2 years (regardless of vaccination status) arriving in the US from any country (except American Samoa, Guam, Northern Mariana Islands, Puerto Rico, and the US Virgin Islands) must have a negative COVID-19 viral test result or antigen test result from a test taken within the 3 calendar days prior to the day of departure; a humanitarian exemption may be granted in extremely limited circumstances.
 In case of flight delay, a retest may be necessary to meet the 3-day rule.
 Travelers with previous COVID-19 infection can instead present documentation of recovery, which includes 1) laboratory proof of a positive COVID-19 viral or antigen test result from a test taken within 3 months prior to arrival, confirming the diagnosis at the time of illness; and 2) a physician's attestation of symptom-onset date and the subsequent meeting of isolation-discontinuation criteria.
 Airline personnel will verify testing results (which may be paper or electronic) at the point of boarding.
 For arrivals in the US via 1 or more connecting flights, testing must be done in the 3 days before the first flight if all flights are on a single passenger record and each connection (layover) is no longer than 24 hours.
 For connecting flights booked with separate passenger records or with any layover longer than 24 hours, the test must be taken in the 3 calendar days before the day of departure of the final flight to the US.
 Passengers transiting the US and those who have already been vaccinated are subject to the same testing requirements.
 Waivers, effective for 14 days at a time, may be granted to originating countries lacking SARS-CoV-2 testing capacity.
 Persons arriving in the US by air should also self-quarantine for 7 to 10 days (depending on a voluntary postarrival test result); fully vaccinated persons are exempt from this recommendation.

 Several practical issues for the new requirements should be considered.
 A positive test result prior to return to the US will necessitate at least a 10-day delay in return.
 Subsequent progression to need for hospitalization in a country with stressed capability will lead to adverse outcomes or death.
 Last-minute seats on sold-out flights to the US will frequently be available due to positive test results in confirmed passengers.
 Travelers on short trips may have a test taken on the departure date at home and the result (available electronically) will remain valid for the return flight until midnight on the third day following (e.g., Monday morning test valid until Thursday evening).
 Risk of in-flight transmission will be reduced but not eliminated; false negatives in those very recently infected will continue to occur, especially with antigen tests.